KarlOfDuty/RoleBoi/packaging/debian/manpage.md

 # DESCRIPTION

 **roleboi** retains specific Discord roles if users rejoin the server.
+TODO: Update This!
 Useful for muted roles or other permission negating roles.
 Leaving members are saved in a mysql database with all tracked roles they had when they left.